RomaBureacov/VS-CompileForMe/README.md

 # VS CompileForMe
  A batch script for compiling C++ program using Visual Studio's C++ compiler.
-Created because by default Visual Studio has no way to compile one-off scripts for you without opening its terminal and using `cl /EHsc` for everything, and so that initially became really tedious when attempting to learn C++ through all the little scripts the textbook would provide.
+Created because by default Visual Studio has no way to compile one-off scripts for you without opening its terminal and using `cl /EHsc` for everything, and so that initially became really tedious when attempting to learn C++ through all the little scripts a textbook would provide.

 ## Setup

+*This program assumes you have Visual Studio installed.
+This script has not been tested outside of the Windows 11 Version 23H2 environment.*

 Download the file `CompileForMe.bat` provided in this repository.